aherriot/aherriot.github.io/_work/tripadvisor.md

 ## Projects

 There was a pre-existing video feature where owners can publish a slideshow of their restaurant but it was only visible on the restaurant review page.
 I exposed this on the restaurant search results pages, which receives the highest volume of traffic on the Tripadvisor website.
 I had to create a solution to expose this information that would scale to tens of millions of requests.
 That meant querying this data efficiently with cacheing in the right places.
-As a full stack developer, I also wrote the CSS and HTML to work across every browser (including IE) and platform and setup tracking metrics for feature evaluation.
+As a full stack developer, I also wrote the CSS and HTML to work across every browser (including IE) and setup tracking metrics for feature evaluation.

 ![Tripadvisor Logo](/static/tripadvisor1.png)

 # Pandemic Microservice

-At the start of the pandemic, there were many places where restaurants were closed or they switched take-out only.
-I rapidly created a microservice in two days to provide this information and the data was populated by research from technical recruiters who could no longer fulfill their normal duties.
+At the start of the pandemic, many restaurants either closed or switched to take-out only.
+I created and deployed a microservice in two days to provide this status and the data was populated by research from technical recruiters who could no longer fulfill their normal work duties.

-The microservice could be queried to determine the state of a restaurant, city, state, country and surfaced this information in the UI.
-Soon into the pandemic, it became apparent that we would lose a lot of customers.
+The microservice could be queried to determine the state of a restaurant, city, state, or country and surfaced this information in the UI.

+Soon into the pandemic, it became apparent that we were losing a lot of customers.
 In order to prevent churn, I wrote a script that would calculate every customer's total bill and apply a 100% discount to set their bill to zero.
-This microservice and discount script was original intended for the Restaurants Business Unit, but it was adopted across the organization.
+This microservice and discount script was original intended for the Restaurants Business Unit, but it was adopted across the whole organization.

 # Discount Codes

 When I joined TripAdvisor, they had recently migrated to a new billing system.
-Our microservices would contact the billing service which would create subscriptions for our customers.
+Our microservices would contact the billing service to create subscriptions for our customers.
 Often these subscriptions had discounts, but the discounts were prematurely dropping off the accounts.
 I invested and fixed the creation of discounts so that they lasted the expected amount of time.

 I also implemented a full stack feature that would query for eligible discount codes on the shopping cart page and automatically add discounts if they were eligible.

-# Fixed Pricing
+# Pricing overrides

 Prices for TripAdvisor restaurant products are adjusted daily to reflect the value that they may offer to the customer.
-Key Accounts Salespeople needed a way to fix a price for a product so that they could negotiate deals with large customers.
-I create a mechanism so that salespeople could add locations and fixed prices to.
-I modified the downstream ETL jobs to ingest this spreadsheet and use the data to set a fixed price instead of the normal calculation.
+Key Accounts Salespeople needed a way to override the price for a product so that they could negotiate deals with large customers.
+I create a UI and corresponding database storage and I updated the downstream ETL jobs to ingest this new data to set a fixed price instead of the normal calculation.

 ### Quotes from Performance Reviews